jamestthompson3/viiksetjs/README.md

 <img src="./viiksetjs.jpg" />

-A lightweight Javascript graphing library for React based on d3 and vx
+A lightweight Javascript graphing library for React based on styled-components and vx

 ## About